SHoward-Realm/docs-platform-sh/using-synced-realms/opening-a-synced-realm.md

 {% endtab %}

 {% tab title="Java" %}
-The default synced Realm is provided via an automatic SyncConfiguration, which will use the current logged in user from `SyncUser.currentUser()` and the server URL used to authenticate.
+The default synced Realm is provided via an automatic `SyncConfiguration` that can be accessed from the logged in `SyncUser`.

-For example, to log in, then asynchronously open the default synced Realm with the current user:
+For example, to log in and open the default synced Realm:

 ```java
 SyncCredentials credentials = getCredentials();